Mahmh/ai_ecom_app/README.md

 <u>Problem statement</u>: A fictional company wants to integrate AI technology in their e-commerce website to enhance user experience and customer satisfaction.
 Their plan was to add the following AI-powered features:

 - **Chatbot Assistant**: It uses a large language model (LLM) that has access to the company's internal database of products and other helpful information (e.g., delivery info, product discounts).
-- **Review analyzer**: The company wants to train an internal model that is trained on nearly 5,000 Amazon product reviews.
+- **Review analyst**: The company wants to train an internal model that is trained on nearly 5,000 Amazon product reviews.
 It should read users' reviews on a particular product and analyze their sentiment (positive, neutral, or negative) to provide information to the readers.
 - **Product Recommender**: A trained custom AI model is used to recommend products to users based on their preferences and purchasing style.

 <u>Solution</u>: This is where they hire me to implement and integrate all of these features into the web application.